stevereal007-del/House-Bernard/README.md

-Here is the raw copy
 HOUSE BERNARD: THE IMPERIAL LEDGER
 MOTTO: AD ASTRA PER ASPERA
 I. THE MISSION
 To compound Clarity, Capital, and Capability in a strict dependency chain.
-We solve the physics of context rot to build an unstoppable capital engine.
+We solvep the physics of context rot to build an unstoppable capital engine.
 II.
 THE PRIME DIRECTIVES
 	1. LAW OF ENTROPY: Context rot is the enemy.
 Trust only the Card (SAIF v1.1).
 	2. LAW OF DENSITY: No prose.
 No helpfulness theater.
 Truth is measured in density.